dell/csm-docs/content/docs/deployment/csmoperator/drivers/powermax.md

 - PowerPath for Linux requirements (described later).
 - Mount propagation is enabled on the container runtime that is being used.
 - If using Snapshot feature, satisfy all Volume Snapshot requirements.
-- Insecure registries are defined in Docker or other container runtimes for CSI drivers that are hosted in a non-secure location.
+- Insecure registries are defined in Docker or other container runtime for CSI drivers that are hosted in a non-secure location.
 - Ensure that your nodes support mounting NFS volumes if using NFS.
 - Auto RDM for vSphere over FC requirements